 Between 25 - 50% of people with Graves' disease have Graves' ophthalmopathy – eye abnormalities that include characteristic bulging eyes.
 Swelling, inflammation, redness, gritty sensation in the eyes, dryness and puffy eyelids are also symptoms.

 Some people develop bulging of the eyes caused by inflammation and retraction of the eyelids.
 In some rare cases, more serious eye issues may present such as pain and double vision.

 In addition, some people suffer from rare skin symptoms such as red, itchy skin (particularly on shins or tops of the feet), as well as sensitivity to heat.

 Graves’ is typically diagnosed by several tests, starting with blood testing to check the levels of thyroid-stimulating hormone (TSH) as well as free T4 and free T3 levels.
 Radioactive iodine uptake (RAIU) is another way to detect thyroid imbalances because high iodine uptake is common with Graves’ disease.

 If you are experiencing any of the symptoms mentioned or are concerned that you may be at risk for Graves’, schedule a free discovery consult to explore whether partnering with Core Flex Wellness and Chiropractic is the best next step.

-Maybe you have some questions you’d like to ask before you make a decision on becoming a client.
-Maybe you want to learn what the difference is between functional medicine vs integrative medicine.
-Or maybe you found us through searching the web for a functional medicine chiropractor near you and want more information.
-Our office is standing by, happy to answer any questions you have to see whether or not Core Flex Wellness and Chiropractic is right for you.
+Do you have questions before you make a decision on becoming a client?
+Maybe you want to learn what the difference is between functional medicine vs standard care.
+Or maybe you found us through a web search for a functional medicine chiropractor near you and want more information.
+Our office is standing by, happy to answer any questions you have.
 We are proud to serve the communities in Aspen, Basalt, Carbondale, Grand Junction, and other surrounding areas in CO.